Why It Works

 Chopped cilantro to garnish

-To prepare the jellyfish, rinse the jellyfish under cold running water.
+To prepare the jellyfish, rinse it under cold running water.
 Then fill a large bowl with cold water and let the jellyfish soak for an hour, until the strands are supple and not salty.
 Drain and set aside.

-Meanwhile, brown the garlic and scallions in the oil over low heat in a wok or sauté pan.
-When browned, add the jellyfish and the rest of the ingredients.
+Meanwhile, brown garlic and scallions in oil over low heat in a wok or sauté pan.
+When browned, add jellyfish and the rest of the ingredients.
 Mix thoroughly, then garnish with chopped cilantro.
 Serve slightly warm or cold.

-Leftover jellyfish may be refrigerated for 4-5 days.
+Leftover jellyfish may be refrigerated for four to five days.

 |Nutrition Facts (per serving)|